zeek/spicy/doc/programming/parsing.rst

 Bitfield
 ^^^^^^^^

-Bitfields parse an integer value of a given size, and then make selected smaller bit ranges within that value available individually through dedicated identifiers.
-For example, the following unit parses 4 bytes as an ``uint32`` and then makes the value of bit 0 available as ``f.x1``, bits 1 to 2 as ``f.x2``, and bits 3 to 4 as ``f.x3``,
+:ref:`Bitfields <type_bitfield>` parse an integer value of a given size, and then make selected smaller bit ranges within that value available individually through dedicated identifiers.
+For example, the following unit parses 4 bytes as an ``uint32`` and then makes the value of bit 0 available as ``f.x1``, bits 1 to 2 as ``f.x2``, and bits 3 to 4 as ``f.x3``, respectively:
-respectively:

 .. spicy-code:: parse-bitfield.spicy